About me

 Governance and the Internet

-The primary value of the Internet comes from the fact that there is only one, and that it can connect everyone (and everything).
-Governance (regulation, legislation) is local and (mostly) hierarchical: city, county, state, region, country, and global.
-Governance of interactions is relegated to treaties, negotiation, or worse.
+The primary value of the Internet comes from the fact there is only one, with everyone (and everything) connected.
+Governance (regulation, legislation) is local and hierarchical: city, state, region, country, with interactions relegated to treaties, negotiation, or worse.
 How can anyone offer a global service and be subject to every constraint of every jurisdiction?

 - (2014) Position Paper for STRINT Workshop ("Strengthening the Internet Against Pervasive Monitoring").

-- (2013) Governance in Conflict: Brief presentation of Governance and Web Architecture document.
+- (2013) Governance in Conflict: 3 minute presentation of Governance and Web Architecture document.

 - (2013) Publishing and Linking on the Web (with W3C TAG): An example of some governance issues at the application layer.